AL333Z/fp-in-industry/pres.md

 # Gotchas:
 - _Nested resources_ are released in *reverse order* of acquisition
-- Outer resources are released even if an inner use or release fails
 - Easy to _lift_ an `AutoClosable` to `Resource`, via `Resource.fromAutoclosable`
 - You can _lift_ any `IO[A]` into a `Resource[A]` with a no-op release via `Resource.liftF`